nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines.md

 Call the code from a test file.
 Provide the simplest inputs you need to get it running.

-You can face 3 scenario:
+You can face 3 scenarios:

 1. **What you're testing returns a value**.
 That's your output.
 Easy!
 2. **What you're testing performs side-effects** (e.g. it calls an HTTP endpoint).
 You should intercept that and capture the parameters that are used.
 You'll probably need a spy/stub/mock to do so.